Texas State Highway 249: History

-Plans for the middle segments (Pinehurst-Todd Mission) and north segment (Todd Mission-Navasota) were revived by the Texas Department of Transportation in early 2013.
+Plans for the middle segments (Pinehurst–Todd Mission) and north segment (Todd Mission–Navasota) were revived by TXDOT in early 2013.
 TxDOT has formed a working group with local officials and stakeholders to discuss alternatives for the SH 249 corridor.
 The segment from Sentinel Oaks to FM 1774 in Pinehurst (maintained by MCTRA) opened in spring 2020.
 From FM 1774 in Pinehurst, north up to SH 105 in Grimes County, SH 249 was under the jurisdiction of TxDOT.
-The remaining portion of SH 249 in Montgomery County from FM 1488 to FM 1774 in Todd Mission was competed on March 26, 2021.
+The remaining portion of SH 249 in Montgomery County from FM 1488 to FM 1774 in Todd Mission was completed on March 26, 2021.
 In Grimes County, the north segment was constructed as a non-tolled two-lane freeway.
 Construction in Grimes County began in late 2018 and was completed in October 2022.

-Popular culture

-The country music group Eli Young Band references "Highway 249" in their 2008 single "Always the Love Songs."
-Several of the band members grew up in Tomball.